Orlando Gibbons: Late career

-By the late 1610s Gibbons was undoubtedly the most important musician and composer at court as Byrd had been long-retired in Essex and Bull had left for the Low Countries in late 1614.
-In 1617 Gibbons gained the position as keyboard player in an ensemble, organised by John Cooper, for the privy chamber of Prince Charles (later King Charles I).
-Gibbons was the only keyboardist in a group of 17 musicians which included Alfonso Ferrabosco the younger, Thomas Ford, Robert Johnson and Thomas Lupo.
+By the late 1610s, Gibbons was undoubtedly the most important musician and composer at court as Byrd had been long-retired in Essex and Bull had left for the Low Countries in late 1614.
+In 1617, Gibbons gained the position as keyboard player in an ensemble, organised by John Cooper, for the privy chamber of Prince Charles (later King Charles I).
+Gibbons was the only keyboardist in a group of 17 musicians that included Alfonso Ferrabosco the younger, Thomas Ford, Robert Johnson and Thomas Lupo.
 The Prince himself was thought to have occasionally joined on either the Bass-Viol or Viol da Gamba.
 It is likely that Gibbons, along with Coperario, was able to write for this ensemble and had pieces premiered by it.
-In addition to this, Gibbons probably gained a 3rd position in September 1619, attending the royal privy chamber of James I. His next major work, Fantasies of Three Parts was published around 1620 and dedicated it to Edmund Wray.
+In addition to this, Gibbons probably gained a third position in September 1619, attending the royal privy chamber of James I. His next major work, Fantasies of Three Parts was published around 1620 and dedicated it to Edmund Wray.
 This seemingly random dedication has provoked much speculation.
 It may be because Wray could secure Gibbons a better post, or it may be an action of gratitude for having already secured him the post for the royal privy chamber of the King.

 While once assumed to be fact, there is now much doubt whether Gibbons received a Doctorate of Music in May 1622.
 In 1692, Wood stated:

 "On the 17th of May, Orlando Gibbons, one of the organists of his majesty's chapel, did supplicate the venerable congregation that he might accumulate the degrees in music; but whether he was admitted to the one, or license to proceed in the other, it appears not."